i2STSinclair/MiniRPG/MiniRPG/Readme.md

 - Kept Attack/Defend/Run buttons and CombatLog box.
 - Added TODO comments for animated health bars, pixel-art overlays, and player/enemy portraits.

+---

+## MapViewModel and MainViewModel Event Integration

+- MapViewModel now raises an OnStartBattle event when StartBattleCommand is executed.
+- MainViewModel subscribes to OnStartBattle, creates a new BattleViewModel, sets CurrentViewModel, and logs entry.
+- TODO added for fade transition and music change between map and battle.

 This line is kept as requested.